filecoin-project/devgrants/open-grant-proposals/open-proposal-musicstudio.md

 # Project Description

-Musicoin Project is to enable global indie musicians to manage and release their musical works and offer distributed content sharing and delivering to music listeners like Airbnb for music.
+Music Studio is based on the established Musicoin Project to enable global indie musicians to manage and release their musical works and offer distributed content sharing and delivering to music listeners like Airbnb for music.

 Today's music industry has failed both musicians and listeners for its single pay-wall model requiring music consumers to subscribe monthly but leaving 90% of Internet users can't share the excellent works excluded by major music labels.
 Eventually the monopoly of the big industry players siphon over 88% of profit in the industry, leaving only 12% of profit to  musicians, however, only 2% of musicians get really well paid(top commercial ones).